 Students seeking colleges with a strong and vibrant Jewish life, should investigate the number of Jewish clubs and organizations that exist on campus.
 This should be easy to locate on any school’s website.
 For instance, according to Stanford University’s website, out of 625 campus organizations, more than a dozen are Jewish groups including: Challah for Hunger which bakes and sells bread to support international relief efforts, TAMID, which connects Stanford undergrads to the Israeli business/investment community, and Jewish Queers, a meet-up for Jewish LGBT students in the Stanford community.

 Whether or not your prospective colleges have a Hillel organization at all can be a good early litmus test for evidence of a healthy Jewish presence.
-Hillel is the largest Jewish campus organization in the world and has chapters at more than 500 colleges and universities.
-UPenn’s Hillel organization has a staggering 2,200 members.
+Hillel is the largest Jewish campus organization in the world and has chapters at more than 550 colleges and universities.
+UPenn’s Hillel organization has an impressive 1,400 members.
 At elite liberal art schools such as Colby, Kenyon, or Middlebury, Hillel membership will, of course, be significantly lower due to a significantly smaller student body (despite strong proportional Jewish representation).

 3. Do they offer a Jewish Studies major?